mia-jinns/jinns/docs/index.md

 # Examples

-Navigate the tutorials and example sections of the site, with many introductory notebooks, as well as advanced examples.
+Navigate the tutorials and example sections of the left, with many introductory notebooks, as well as advanced examples.

 # News and updates